Examples of achieved status include a reward or honor, a university degree, self-made wealth, and your profession.

 16. Rising Social Class Status

 Traditionally, society didn’t allow for much movement between social classes.
 People were born into a social class and died in the same social class.
-But today, increased social mobility allows people to move from poor working-class up to middle-class and higher.
+But today, increased social mobility allows people to move from poor working-class up to upper middle-class and higher.

 17. Honor Student